How to Get a Plastic & Nylon Raw Materials Trading License in Dubai

 Re-export permitted as a core licensed activity

-What the Plastic and Nylon Raw Materials Trading Licence Covers
+What the Plastic and Nylon Raw Materials Trading License Covers

-Activity Code 4752.91 falls under the Trading category and is issued as a Trading Licence by Dubai South Business Hub Free Zone.
-The licence permits the wholesale and retail trade of plastic and nylon raw materials, covering a broad range of feedstocks used across industrial and consumer applications.
+Activity Code 4752.91 falls under the Trading category and is issued as a Trading License by Dubai South Business Hub Free Zone.
+The license permits the wholesale and retail trade of plastic and nylon raw materials, covering a broad range of feedstocks used across industrial and consumer applications.

-The Plastic and Nylon Raw Materials Trading Licence is designed for a range of business profiles.
+The Plastic and Nylon Raw Materials Trading License is designed for a range of business profiles.
 It is particularly relevant for the following:

 Polymer traders and raw material distributors seeking a UAE free zone base with full ownership and tax efficiency